ZiGaMi/filters/README.md

 Python simulation:
 ![](simulations/pics/IIR_evaluation/iir_evaulation_on_real_data_1.png)

-Detailed desription of filter used in example above:
+Detailed description of filter used in example above:
 ```
 ********************************************************
  EVALUATION OF IIR FILTER